 What is a fake "Adobe Flash Player Update"?

-"Adobe Flash Player Update" (macOS users should read this article) is a deceptive pop-up displayed by a malicious website, which is often visited inadvertently.
-Users are redirected by potentially unwanted adware-type programs (PUPs).
-Adware is then likely to infiltrate systems without users' permission.
-Furthermore, these apps deliver intrusive online advertisements and collect various user/system information.
+"Adobe Flash Player Update" (macOS users should read this article) is a deceptive pop-up displayed by malicious websites, which are usually visited inadvertently.
+Users can be redirected to such webpages by potentially unwanted adware-type applications (PUAs).